bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:08 PM CT, April 17</p>
+<p class="updated_time"> Latest data: 11:15 PM CT, April 17</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 81°, which is 3° **warmer** than yesterday.
-Tomorrow is expected to be 8° *colder* than today.
+Tomorrow is expected to be 13° *colder* than today.

 Currently:

-- 75°
+- 70°
-- Drizzle and Windy
+- Possible Drizzle
-- 70% humidity
+- 87% humidity
-- 20 mph wind
+- 10 mph wind
-- 83% cloud cover
+- 59% cloud cover
-- 46 AQI 🟩
+- 45 AQI 🟩
+- 0.02 inches of rain in the past 24 hours
-- 1.1 inches of rain expected in the next 48 hours
+- 0.6 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>